Frequently Asked Questions

 Couples therapy intensives are an extended, immersive form of couples therapy designed to help partners make meaningful progress in a short period.
 They involve longer sessions, typically around 12 hours in total or spread across two full days, and are held in person.

-During the intensive, we create a focused container for deep relational work, using experiential exercises and emotionally focused therapy to help couples slow patterns down, understand what is happening beneath conflict or disconnection, and begin to shift dynamics.
+During the intensive, we create a focused container for deep relational work, using experiential exercises and Emotionally Focused Couples Therapy to help couples slow patterns down, understand what is happening beneath conflict or disconnection, and begin to shift dynamics.
 This format can be particularly helpful for couples in crisis, recovering from betrayal, experiencing scheduling difficulties with ongoing therapy, or needing focused space to stabilise their relationship.

 Can individual therapy help me with relationships when I’m single?